Generalized local jacobians and commutative group stacks: Abstract

 \section{Abstract}

-In \cite[Page 109]{MR1942134} Grothendieck sketches the construction of a complex $J_*(X)$ made of commutative pro-algebraic groups, associated to a smooth variety $X$, and for which each $J_i(X)$ is a product of local factors called the \emph{local generalized jacobians}.
-The complex $J_*(X)$ has the property to compute Zariski cohomology of $X$ with coefficients in algebraic groups and play the role of a homology of $X$.
+In \cite[page 109]{MR1942134} Grothendieck sketches the construction of a complex $J_*(X)$ made of commutative pro-algebraic groups, associated to a smooth variety $X$, and for which each $J_i(X)$ is a product of local factors called the \emph{local generalized jacobians}.
+The complex $J_*(X)$ has the property to compute Zariski cohomology of $X$ with coefficients in algebraic groups and plays the role of a homology of $X$.
 The purpose of this note is to recast this construction in the setting of higher algebraic group stacks for the fppf topology instead.
-For this, we introduce a notion of algebraic homology associated to a scheme which is a universal object computing fppf cohomology with coefficients in group schemes.
-We endow this algebraic homology with a filtration by dimension of supports, and prove that, when $X$ is smooth, $J_*(X)$ appears as the $E_1$-page of the corresponding spectral sequence.
-In a final part we partially extends our constructions and results over arbitrary bases.
+For this, we introduce a notion of algebraic homology associated to a scheme over a perfect field which is a universal object computing fppf cohomology with coefficients in group schemes.
+We endow this algebraic homology with a filtration by dimension of supports, and prove that, when $X$ is smooth of dimension $n$, it is $n$-connective with respect to Beilinson's t-structure on the category of filtered objects, and that $J_*(X)$ appears as its $n$-th truncation.
+In a final part we partially extend our constructions and results over arbitrary bases.